80% by 2018 National Achievement Awards

 Almost anyone who believes their work can be considered an 80% by 2018 success story can submit an entry!
 Nominations and self-nominations will be accepted.
 NCCRT members and non-members alike can participate and individual or collaborative efforts are eligible.
-Nonprofits, corporations, individuals, community groups – anyone who is working toward the shared goal to achieve 80% by 2018.
+Nonprofits, corporations, individuals, community groups – anyone who is working toward the shared goal to achieve an 80% colorectal cancer screening rate.
 Note that the program is only open to US residents 18 years and older.
 ACS staff are not eligible to be nominated, but they are encouraged to submit nominations.
 Submissions could from:

 - Cancer Coalition/State Roundtable

 - Individual Champion, such a Physician Champion or Survivor Champion

 - Physician Practice